cvg/limap/docs/tutorials/line2d.rst

 Line detection, description and matching
 ============================================

-We provide interfaces for running line detection, description and matching with supported modules in LIMAP.
+We support modular interfaces for running line detection, description and matching in LIMAP.
+In addition, we also provide minimal examples here and a mimimal test scripts at ``runners/tests/line2d.py``.

 -----------------------------------------------------
 Minimal example on line detection and description